SiddPlus/FMPGame/COMMENTARY.md

 ## Problem 5: Collision Clipping and Stuck Enemies

 The Problem: Even after the AI could move, I found that enemies were frequently falling through the map or getting stuck half-way inside rocks and trees.
-This happened because the AI was spawning at the exact same time the `HISM` environmental objects were being placed.
+This happened because the AI was spawning at the exact same time the `HISM`(UHierarchicalInstancedStaticMeshComponent | Unreal Engine 5.7 Documentation | Epic Developer Community, s.d.) environmental objects were being placed.
 If an AI's collision capsule overlapped with a rock's collision at the moment of spawning, the physics engine would "jitter," causing the AI to fall through the floor or become permanently immobilized.

-The Solution: I iterated on the `AEnemySpawner` logic to implement a vertical validated spawn.
+The Solution: I iterated on the [`AEnemySpawner`](https://siddplus.github.io/FMPGame/classAEnemySpawner.html) logic to implement a vertical validated spawn.
 Instead of spawning enemies directly on the ground, I modified the code to spawn them 200 units in the air.
 Immediately upon spawning, I performed a `LineTraceSingleByChannel` downwards to the ground.

 ```
 FHitResult GroundHit;